forlond/phpunit-testing-tools/docs/psr_log.md

 public function assert(): void
 ```

-Finally, when all the expectations are in place, call the `assert` method.
+Finally, when all the assertions are in place, call the `assert` method.

-In case the number of expectations do not match the number of collected events, then the entire expectation will fail.
+In case the number of assertions do not match the number of collected logs, then the test will fail.
 This is the default behaviour, but it can be disabled by using the `disableStrictSize` method.

 > [!NOTE]
-> For the non-strict sequence mode when a log message matches an expectation, then that expectation is not considered
+> For the non-strict sequence mode when a log message matches an assertion, then that assertion is not considered
 > again for the remaining log messages.

 > [!NOTE]
-> When a log message is not found for an expectation, then the test fails.
+> When a log message is not found for an assertion, then the test fails.

 ### Examples

-Example: strict sequence and strict size, one log and one expectation at same position.
+Example: strict sequence and strict size, one log and one assertion at same position.

 ```php
 $logger = new TestLogger();